 Mark is a Certified Prosthetist and Board of Certification Orthotist, who has been with Dankmeyer since 1980.
 Mark was born in Baltimore and spent most of his childhood in Pasadena, MD.
 Mark's father was a musician, an artist and sculptor and Mark learned how to work with plaster and molds as he was growing up.
 Since he enjoys working with people and working with his hands, O&P was the ideal career choice.
 He started as a technician at Dankmeyer, and decided to pursue his education in prosthetics after about eight years in fabrication.
 After his Associate in Arts from Allegany Community College in Cumberland, he received his Certificate in Prosthetics from Northeast Metro Technical College in Minnesota.
 Currently residing in Granstville, MD, Mark is the practitioner at our Cumberland, MD office.
 Mark grew up in a musical family, and continues to write music and sing with his wife Linda at local events.

-Kelsey is a Resident Prosthetist who joined the Dankmeyer team in 2016.
-She is originally from Simi Valley, CA. She earned her bachelor's degree in Kinesiology from Westmont College, and then went on to earn her Master's in Prosthetics and Orthotics from the University of Washington.
-She completed her Orthotic Residency at American Prosthetics and Orthotics at the University of Iowa Hospital.
+Kelsey is a Certified Prosthetist Orthotist who joined the Dankmeyer team in 2016.
+She is originally from Simi Valley, CA. She earned her bachelor's degree in Kinesiology from Westmont College, and then went on to earn her master's degree in Prosthetics and Orthotics from the University of Washington.
+She completed her orthotic residency at American Prosthetics and Orthotics at the University of Iowa Hospital and her prosthetic residency at Dankmeyer.
 Kelsey was initially interested in physical therapy, and while working in a PT clinic for a year and a half, realized she enjoyed being a part of a patient's journey towards walking again.
 Prosthetics and Orthotics seemed a perfect avenue for her to help people in this way.
 Kelsey enjoys traveling, dancing, and spending time with friends.

 Robert Tyler, Resident Prosthetist & Orthotist (CV)